 Reclink is a program that works with young people who are disengaging or at risk of disengaging from education programs or have other concerns.
-Young people currently attend weekly sessions with a youth worker.
+Young people currently attend weekly sessions with a youth worker that are involved with sport.
+We are planning to expand this to include arts and culture.